Rochester Secondary College exists to provide quality learning for all in a challenging and nurturing environment.

 In the Senior School (Years 11 & 12) all students have a comprehensive range of studies to select from and the College has received notable success as evidenced by excellent VCE results and the high number of students who gain full time employment or pursue tertiary education.

 Students are offered a comprehensive range of pursuits that complement classroom programs.
-These include the Year 7 Induction / Orientation program, sports, camps and excursions, school production, pre-driver education, local and city based work experience, Year 12 tertiary orientation program, public speaking and debating.
+These include the Year 7 Induction / Orientation program, sports, camps and excursions, pre-driver education, local and city based work experience, Year 12 tertiary orientation program, public speaking and debating.

 The College Council, parents, teachers and students are committed to improving the learning experiences of every student at the college in a safe, caring and stable environment.
 The end result is a college that provides an education for the future and an opportunity to succeed in life.